Santiago Food Tour Tapas Drinks and Delights with a Local

 1

 Discover this charming city through its gastronomy and its tapas.
-Embark on a culinary journey with a local and enjoy the best tapas that Santiago has to offer
+Embark on a culinary journey with a local and enjoy the best tapas that Santiago has to offer.

 2

+There, you will meet your Local Expert and head to the first stop!
 Get in this charming restaurant and try some of the most popoular tapas in town, such as Mejillón de la ría de Muros (fresh river mussels and steamed to perfection) and Patata con pulpo de la rías, tender boiled potatoes served with succulent octopus from local waters.
 Delicious!

 3